avalanche-foundation/ACPs/ACPs/226-dynamic-minimum-block-times/README.md

 Existing tools that do not need millisecond granularity do not need to parse the new field, which limits the amount of breaking changes.

-The `timestampMilliseconds` field will be represented in block headers as a `uint64`.
+The `timestampMilliseconds` field is represented in block headers as a `uint64`.

 #### `minimumBlockDelayExcess`

-The new `minimumBlockDelayExcess` field in the block header will be used to derive the minimum number of milliseconds that must pass before the next block is allowed to be accepted.
+The new `minimumBlockDelayExcess` field in the block header is used to derive the minimum number of milliseconds that must pass before the next block is allowed to be accepted.
 Specifically, if block $B$ has a `minimumBlockDelayExcess` of $q$, then the effective timestamp of block $B+1$ in milliseconds must be at least $M * e^{\frac{q}{D}}$ greater than the effective timestamp of block $B$ in milliseconds. $M$, $q$, and $D$ are defined below in the mechanism specification.

-The `minimumBlockDelayExcess` field will be represented in block headers as a `uint64`.
+The `minimumBlockDelayExcess` field is represented in block headers as a `uint64`.

 The value of `minimumBlockDelayExcess` can be updated in each block, similar to the gas target excess field introduced in ACP-176.
 The mechanism is specified below.